5 things to do when your bike has been stolen in the Netherlands

 In reality, cycling in the Netherlands is a different, very sobering experience.

-When my new Dutch friends would ask me to go somewhere, and we’d all hop on our bikes, I’d feel like part of the gang.
-They told me always to make sure I doubled locked my bike.
+When my new Dutch friends would ask me to go somewhere, and we’d all hop on our bikes and ride off like a gang, they would always tell me to make sure I double-locked my bike.

-The Dutch and cycling are one big harmony anyways:
+The Dutch and cycling are one big harmony anyway:

 Until King’s Day.
 That drunken mess of a day when all rules go out of the window.